uhh-lt/ASAB/annotator/readme.md

 List of functions in bot.py
 #start()
 This function invoked when the user sent '/start' message to the bot.
-This method
+It
   - Verifys if it is the user's first time for using the bot.
 If so, it displays the disclaimer and examples.
   - Verifys if there is data to be annotated.
   - Verifys if there is enough available mobile voucher for the prise.